Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Related work

-\textbf{Uncertainty-aware pseudo-labeling} Pseudo-labeling follows the rationale that the model leverages its own predictions on unlabeled data as pseudo-training targets to enable iterative semi-supervised model training.
-The first such approach for deep learning was introduced by \cite{Lee2013} in which the class with the highest predicted probability was simply selected as a pseudo label.
-One weakness of pseudo-labeling is that erroneously selected pseudo-labels can amplify during training, potentially leading to model degradation.
-This \textit{confirmation bias} grounded in poor model calibration is distorting the signal for the pseudo label selection \cite{VanEngelen2020}. \cite{Iscen2019} tried to mitigate this issue using confidence and class weights. \cite{Shi2018} used confidence scores based on the geometric neighborhood of the unlabeled samples, while \cite{Arazo2020PseudoLabelingAC} effectively tackled the \textit{confirmation bias} using mixup \cite{mixup}, Label Noise \cite{Tanaka2018}, and Entropy Regularization \cite{Grandvalet2005}. \cite{Rizve2021} introduced a pseudo-labeling framework using a weighting scheme for class balancing and Monte Carlo dropout \cite{Gal2016} for calibration, while \cite{Beluch2018} found that deep ensembles \cite{deepens} yield the best model calibration in an active learning context, especially in low-label regimes.
-The commonality of these works is the explicit consideration of model uncertainty to improve pseudo-label selection, which motivates its application in the context of PUL.
+Pseudo-labeling~\citep{Lee2013} is a popular approach for semi-supervised learning when several unlabeled examples are available.
+In pseudo-labeling, the model leverages its own predictions on unlabeled data as training targets to enable iterative semi-supervised model training.
+However, erroneously selected pseudo-labels can amplify errors during training, potentially leading to model degradation over time.
+This \textit{confirmation bias} is grounded in poor model calibration which distorts the signal for the pseudo label selection \cite{VanEngelen2020}, and is exacerbated in a deep learning setting as deep neural networks are prone to over-confident predictions unless trained appropriately~\cite{Gawlikowski2021ASO}.
+A variety of approaches were proposed for semi-supervised classification settings to mitigate this problem~\citep{Iscen2019,Shi2018,Arazo2020PseudoLabelingAC,Tanaka2018,Rizve2021,Beluch2018}: the commonality of these works is the explicit consideration of model uncertainty to improve pseudo-label selection, which motivates its application in the context of PUL.

-\textbf{Pseudo-labeling for PUL} Two-step approaches in PUL first identify negative samples from the unlabeled dataset and then train a binary classification model on the original dataset augmented with the newly identified negatives \cite{bekker2020}.
-These approaches share similarities with pseudo-labeling but lack an iterative feedback loop after the completion of the second step.
-A first attempt to combine pseudo-labeling with PUL was made with Self-PU~\cite{selfpu}, where self-paced learning, a confidence-weighting scheme based on the model predictions, and a teacher-student distillation approach are combined.
-With \textit{PUUPL}, we propose an alternative pseudo-labeling strategy for PUL that performs better in a simpler and more principled way using implicitly well-calibrated models to improve the pseudo-label selection.